Getting referred to the Neurology department

 Your child’s hospital or community paediatrician should make the referral.
 We are unable to accept referrals from GPs.

 If you feel a referral is appropriate and has not been suggested, you should contact your child’s paediatrician.
 We do not accept referrals directly from your child’s GP and require your child’s local paediatrician to make a referral to us.

 As a tertiary care hospital, all children who attend GOSH must be referred via local hospital consultants, community paediatricians or paediatric neurologists.
 We do not accept referrals from GPs.

-To make a referral to the Neurology department, please write to:
+To make a referral to the Neurology department, please send your referral letter by email to:

 Department of Paediatric Neurology